fcocervera/game_recommender/README.md

 * Scraped 600K data points, representing roughly 12,000 board games rated by 31,000 users.
 * EDA to better understand density of matrix and distribution of ratings.
 * Considered appropriate error metric for final model.
-* Determined how I would handle 'cold start problem.'
+* Determined solution to 'cold start problem.'
 * Built model using Graphlabs implementation of matrix factorization.
 * Grid search to tune hyperparameters on AWS.
 * Calculate precision and recall.